 Mars 500 turns one year old (Earth time)

-“These guys have been locked away for a year and they’ve still got five months to go and it’s important to remember that they haven’t actually had voice contact with the control center for 11 months now.
+Founder of the Capital Science Connections innovation agency, Dr. Patrick Fullick, says that psychological pressure for the team is indeed high.“These guys have been locked away for a year and they’ve still got five months to go and it’s important to remember that they haven’t actually had voice contact with the control center for 11 months now.
 They’ve still got four months now before they are back in voice contact with [the command center], so the only real human contact they’ve had is with each other.
 I think they really must be, at this point, counting down the days and wondering what it will be like to re-establish human contact again,” he said.